 - It can be fatal, early intervention is best

-- If you have an eating disorder-get help: www.bodywhys.ie
+- If you are worried that your teen has an eating disorder – get help: www.bodywhys.ie

 - Are you worried about someone; let them know you’re concerned